ChristophSchmidl/books/README.md

 - [ ] Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan by **John Kruschke**
 - [ ] Paul Wilmott Introduces Quantitative Finance by **Paul Wilmott**
 - [ ] How to Lie with Statistics by **Darrell Huff**
+- [ ] Engineering Mathematics: A Foundation for Electronic, Electrical, Communications & Systems Engineers by **Anthony Croft et al.**
+- [ ] Engineering Mathematics by **K.A.
+Stroud and Dexter Booth**

 ## Physics